-But, how do you get an internship at Google?
-There are many internship programs to choose from, but what's the process like?
 This post aims to walk you through the whole process.
-Read on to learn how you can get an internship at Google.
+So, read on to learn how to get an internship at Google.

 Internship Programs at Google

 Before we get into the nitty-gritty, we should first give you an overview of the internship programs at the Silicon Valley giant.

 Three main internship programs found at Google differ depending on the particular roles.
 So let's take a closer look at each:

 The STEP Program is the most popular internship program at Google.
 STEP stands for Student Training in Engineering.
 As you can imagine, being one of the biggest tech companies in Silicon Valley (and the world), this engineering program is a favorite for many college students.

 This program is a developmental opportunity designed for first and second-year undergraduate students with an ambition for engineering careers.

 A big focus of the internship program is giving opportunities to those college students from historically underrepresented groups in the field.

 This program allows students to contribute to software projects with other STEP interns and full-time Googlers.
 In doing so, a STEP intern can better merge their academic understanding and practical engineering experience.